 Please see Appendix A of our Report for a complete description of these assumptions.
-For a detailed analysis of the actuarial assumptions of the System, please see our separate 2010 Actuarial Experience Study Report.

 GASB 25 and Funding Progress

 Governmental Accounting Standards Board Statement No. 25 (GASB 25) contains certain accounting requirements for HMEPS.
 In particular, it requires the inclusion of two special schedules in the HMEPS annual report: